Education & Art Contests

 The Council focuses on Holocaust commemoration and education through several avenues.
 Among these are:

-- Facilitating the Kristallnacht and Yom HaShoah Art Contests
+• Facilitating the Kristallnacht Art Contest

 We take seriously our responsibility to ensure that the lessons of the Holocaust are not forgotten.
 The Holocaust is more than a Jewish story.
 It is a pivotal event that continues to influence today’s world by addressing the consequences of bullying, bigotry, stereotyping and discrimination, and encouraging the acceptance of diversity.
 The poetry, art, essays, and exposure to the important lessons of the Holocaust produce benefits beyond measure.